top of page

 Beginning

-In the first 30 seconds, you should outline very specifically what you are bringing to the audience’s attention, and why now.
+In the first 30 seconds, you should outline very specifically what you are bringing to the audience’s attention, and why you are bringing it to them now.

 Middle

-The next 60 seconds is your chance to elaborate on why this is important and why the audience should care.
+The next 60 seconds is your chance to elaborate on why the information is important and why the audience should care.

 End

-If your training, coaching or strategy needs are not being met, feel free to connect with us.
+If your training or coaching needs are not being met, feel free to connect with us.
 We can help.
 Reach out to nathan@spectrumsolutions.com.

 bottom of page